marek-carlisle/chatspace-solo-project/README.md

   * LogOutButton/LogOutButton
   * ProtectedRoute/ProtectedRoute

+## Base Mode

+On the Secure Submarine, there are many secrets.

+Without authentication, a user should see no secrets.
+With authentication, a user should only see secrets with a `secrecy_level` that is equal or less than the user's `clearance_level`

 ## Stretch Goals

+### Hashing

+### Salting

 ### Create an Environment Variable
 `SERVER_SESSION_SECRET` is supposed to be a secret, but right now we are pushing it to GitHub!
 Let's create an environment variable so that we don't do this.